agi-brain/xuance/docs/source/documents/api/policies/deterministic.rst

   :param hidden_sizes: The sizes of the hidden layers.
   :type hidden_sizes: Sequence[int]
   :param normalize: The method of normalization.
-  :type normalize: nn.Module
+  :type normalize: nn.Cell
   :param initialize: The initialization for the parameters of the networks.
-  :type initialize: torch.Tensor
+  :type initialize: ms.Tensor
   :param activation: The choose of activation functions for hidden layers.
-  :type activation: nn.Module
+  :type activation: nn.Cell

 .. py:function::
   xuance.mindspore.policies.deterministic.BasicQhead.construct(x)

-  xxxxxx.

   :param x: The input tensor.
-  :type x: torch.Tensor
+  :type x: ms.Tensor
-  :return: xxxxxx.
+  :return: The Q values of the input x.
-  :rtype: xxxxxx
+  :rtype: ms.Tensor

 .. py:class::
   xuance.mindspore.policies.deterministic.BasicRecurrent(kwargs)

+  The basic recurrent neural networks for DRQN based algorithms.

-  :param kwargs: The other arguments.
+  :param kwargs: The customized arguments.
   :type kwargs: dict

 .. py:function::
   xuance.mindspore.policies.deterministic.BasicRecurrent.construct(x, h, c)

-  xxxxxx.
+  The feed forward method that calculates the recurrent hidden states, and the output of the model.

   :param x: The input tensor.
-  :type x: torch.Tensor
+  :type x: ms.Tensor
-  :param h: xxxxxx.
+  :param h: Recurrent hidden states.
-  :type h: xxxxxx
+  :type h: ms.Tensor
-  :param c: xxxxxx.
+  :param c: The hidden cells for LSTM.
-  :type c: xxxxxx
+  :type c: ms.Tensor
-  :return: xxxxxx.
+  :return: A tuple that includes the recurrent hidden states, and the output of the model.
-  :rtype: xxxxxx
+  :rtype: tuple

 .. py:class::
   xuance.mindspore.policies.deterministic.DuelQhead(state_dim, action_dim, hidden_sizes, normalize, initialize, activation)

+  A dueling Q-network head, commonly used in reinforcement learning for estimating action values.
+  The dueling architecture separates the Q-value into two components: one representing the value of being in a certain state (v), and the other representing the advantage of taking each action (a).

   :param state_dim: The dimension of the input state.
   :type state_dim: int
   :param action_dim: The dimension of the action input.